-I have been teaching workshops for three years now and my expertise lies in speaking of my own identities through different lenses.
+I have been teaching workshops since 2015 and my expertise lies in speaking of my own identities through different lenses.
 I have taught to a myriad of age groups from teens to elderly individuals.
 My academic ethics are rooted in accessibility.
 All workshops begin with a laying of ground rules, a class created and defined word bank for terms we will be discussing, a goal, and an evaluation of the privileges and biases we may all be bringing to the classroom.
 We discuss what it means to "step-up and step-back" as well as engage in a meaningful and conscious manner.
 The most recent organizations who have invited me to teach are listed below.
 Please email using the icon above to book an engagement.

 "Young Women Empowered" has invited me to their camp, YWE Create, for 2017 and 2018.
 I lead a workshop titled: "Anti-Racist Make-up."
 We divulge into topics around transmisogyny, anti-blackness, Youtube sensations, Eurocentric beauty, and our concept of make-up as a whole.
 Youth were challenged to bring their own definitions and revision of content.
 We discussed together how femme identities and visibility make us feel and interact in the world.

-North Seattle Community College has invited me for 2016 and 2017 to teach workshops related to islamomophobia in the LGBTQI+ community.
+North Seattle Community College has invited me and a co-lead for 2016 and 2017 to teach workshops related to islamomophobia in the LGBTQI+ community.
 I discuss the lack of inclusiveness and the erasures used to dismiss the struggles of someone of faith who also holds the identities of LGBTQI+.
 We discuss current events, anti-blackness, and feelings of isolation.
 There is time given to work in pairs and as a group, and practice and create your own personal plan to be more inclusive in your community.
 Reference is also given to Noor.